Death Has a Shadow: Production

 MacFarlane was cast as four of the show's main characters: Peter Griffin, Brian Griffin, Stewie Griffin, and Glenn Quagmire.
 MacFarlane chose to voice these characters himself, believing it would be easier to portray the voices he already envisioned than for someone else to attempt it.
 MacFarlane drew inspiration for the voice of Peter from a security guard he overheard talking while attending the Rhode Island School of Design.
 Stewie's voice was based on the voice of English actor Rex Harrison, especially his performance in the 1964 musical My Fair Lady.
 MacFarlane uses his regular speaking voice when playing Brian.
 The voice of Quagmire was inspired by fast-speaking radio advertising spokesmen from the 1950s.
 MacFarlane also provides voices for various other recurring and one-time characters, including news anchor Tom Tucker and Lois' father Carter Pewterschmidt.

 Alex Borstein was cast as Lois Griffin, Tricia Takanawa, Loretta Brown, and Lois' mother Barbara Pewterschmidt.
 Borstein was asked to provide a voice for the original pilot while she was working on MADtv.
 She had not met MacFarlane or seen any of his artwork and said it was "really sight unseen".
 At the time, Borstein performed in a stage show in Los Angeles, in which she played a redheaded mother whose voice she had based on one of her cousins.
 The voice was originally slower, but when MacFarlane heard it, he replied "Make it a little less annoying...and speed it up, or every episode will last four hours".
 Seth Green was chosen to play Chris Griffin and Neil Goldman.
 Green stated that he did an impression of the "Buffalo Bill" character from the thriller film The Silence of the Lambs during his audition.
 His main inspiration for Chris' voice came from envisioning how "Buffalo Bill" would sound if he were speaking through a public address system at a McDonald's.
 Lacey Chabert was cast as Meg Griffin.
 Chabert voiced Meg Griffin for the first production season (15 episodes), but due to a contractual agreement was never credited.
 Chabert left the series because of time conflicts with schoolwork and her role on Party of Five, and was replaced by That '70s Show star Mila Kunis for the remainder of the series.

-Cultural references

-In the final scenes of the episode, the Griffin family is seen watching a television program called TV's Bloopers, a reference to the 1984 ABC and NBC television series TV's Bloopers & Practical Jokes.

-Towards the end of the courtroom scene, the Kool-Aid Man is seen breaking through a wall, which later became a running gag in the series involving a certain character or breaking through a wall and Peter's job as a Mascot is a parody of the Cocoa Puffs commercial.

-During Peter's recount of his job search to Brian, the talent show flashback mirrors the setting from The Sound of Music and refers to the characters of the film, the von Trapp family.